1611developer/JSON-Combine/README.md

 *** Example JSON files are included in the project named file1.json and file2.json

-Enter the name of the first JSON file: file1.json Enter the name of the second JSON file: file2.json Enter the name for the output JSON file: output.json

-Would you like to create a container object for the merged data? (yes/no): yes

-Enter the name for the container object: person

-Merged JSON data has been written to output.json

 ---------------------------------------------------------------
 #Example Interaction with program

 Enter the name of the first JSON file: file1.json

-Contents of file1.json:
-{
-    "name": "Alice",
-    "age": 30,
-    "country": "Switzerland",
-    "citizen": "false"
-}

 Enter the name of the second JSON file: file2.json

-Contents of file2.json:
-{
-    "name": "Bob",
-    "age": 25,
-    "state": "California",
-    "country": "USA"
-}

-Enter the name for the output JSON file: output.json Would you like to create a container object for the merged data? (yes/no): yes Enter the name for the container object: person
+Enter the name for the output JSON file: output.json

+Would you like to create a container object for the merged data? (yes/no): yes

+Enter the name for the container object: person

 Contents of file1.json: